 What About Falls On Private Property?

 If your slip and fall accident occurred on someone’s private property (versus a commercial property), the above still applies.
-When slip and fall accidents happen at communication location, such as in a mall or store, the business can be sued.
+When slip and fall accidents happen at a community location, such as in a mall or store, the business can be sued.
 If the accident occurred in a residential location—like on a homeowner’s property—the owner’s insurance should pay if they are found to be at fault.

 The Property Owner Is Denying I Fell at All.
 What Are My Options?